 Your motto: Just get up and go!
 Get out into nature and your soul will come alive.

 Thank you to Eileen to providing us with this short introduction.
-As part of our commitment to responsible travel we are supporting this Clare Get Sidetracked initiative with our Greenlife Fund.
+As part of our commitment to responsible travel, in 2016 we supported a Clare Get Sidetracked initiative with our Greenlife Fund.

 To learn more about the Greenlife Fund or any of our walking and cycling routes in Ireland please contact one of our travel specialists.